-These shed base ideas son’t just apply to sheds.
+These shed base ideas don’t just apply to sheds.
 You can build anything on them including summer houses, garden offices and log cabins.
-My garden office and gym was a great project and has added a fair nit of value to our property.
+My garden office and gym were a great project and have added a fair bit of value to our property.
 I treat the wood regularly with a coat of paint and check yearly for any issues in the wooden frame.
-With this I hope to have a garden building that will last 20 years or more.
+With this, I hope to have a garden building that will last 20 years or more.

 Thanks for reading.
 Take a look at some of my other garden building and home DIY projects.